BarishNamazov/barish.me/src/pages/lists/computing.md

 ## Previously Used Software

-Software that I don't use anymore, but were useful in the past:
+Software that I don't use anymore, but that were useful in the past:

 - [Ubuntu](https://ubuntu.com/) + [GNOME](https://www.gnome.org/)
 - [Sublime Text](https://www.sublimetext.com/)